erights/gc/README.md

-# Wasm-linkage:
-## A subset of wasm-gc without dynamic allocation or gc
+# Wasm-linkage:<br>A subset of wasm-gc without dynamic allocation or gc

 This repository is a clone of [github.com/WebAssembly/gc/](https://github.com/WebAssembly/gc/) which is a clone of [github.com/WebAssembly/spec/](https://github.com/WebAssembly/spec/).